Luigimash/BusBolter/README.md

 # Features and Function

 Using the [Google Directions API](https://developers.google.com/maps/documentation/directions/intro#TravelModes), we determine the fastest route to your destination, based on the bus schedule at the time.
+Your locations can be entered as a street intersection, an address, a postal code, or a place name.
+For example: Finch Avenue and Pharmacy Avenue, 3250 Pharmacy Avenue, M3Q 3M4, or University of Windsor are all valid locations.

+With an internet or data connection, you can rest assured that you are always getting the fastest transit directions to your destination at any moment.